2022 Raising the Bar Conference Sept. 12-14 at the LIVE! Hotel in Hanover, MD.

 - Explanation of how the program, initiative or strategy was proven to be effective.

 Workshop titles may be edited to prepare the conference program.
-Workshop proposals must be submitted online at no later than 5:00 PM on April 30, 2021.
+Workshop proposals must be submitted online at no later than Friday, May 13th at 5PM.

 Content must be informational and educational, not commercial.
 Presentations that are sales pitches for products or services will be eliminated from consideration.